DarcyDeAngeloWoolsey/gracefulDegradationMilford/README.md

 # gracefulDegradationMilford
 Graceful Degradation of milforded.org site for Small screens and tablets and phones

-Also, see withing the repository a small PowerPoint presentation with changes.
+Also, see within the repository a small PowerPoint presentation with changes.

 I maintained most of the features and colors, used some of the original code and wrote some of my own.
 Changes you will see include:
 •	When the site is looked at in a minimized screen or smaller screen, the navigation, picture indicators, and gallery buttons do not fall out of the containers.